-NYC Townhouse Structural Repairs Sistering Joists(Last Updated On: June 15, 2019)
+NYC Townhouse Structure Sistering Joists(Last Updated On: August 29, 2019)

 When renovating a townhouse in NYC you can find hidden or unknown structural problems that can require structural repairs such as sistering joists and the installation of new joists, headers, and trimmers.